What Is Shared Death Experience?

 Am I divining by dreams?

-To me, when the Bible talks about divining, the warning is specific to that time (against listening to the gods worshipped by non-Jewish people in that particular era).
+To me, when the Bible talks about divining, the warning is specific to that time (not to listen to non-Jewish diviners in that particular era).
 This does NOT mean that warning can't extend to other times and places.
-I don't practice divination (tarot, pendulums, spirit communication, ouija etc.) because I feel (and the Church teaches) these things are modern day examples of things we should avoid.
+But it has always been my sense that it predictive divination that causes problems.

 I do pay attention to my dreams, however, and what I do with them is a form of divination.